LouisY06/LouisY06/README.md

 ---

 ⭐ **Fun Fact:** I've been working in the restaurant industry since I was young, which taught me the importance of teamwork, efficiency, and delivering quality results under pressure - skills that translate perfectly to software development!

-*"Building technology that makes a difference, one commit at a time."*